isomerpages/moe-rafflesgirlssch/_parents/Events.md

 | 27 Oct 2023  | Y4 Farewell Alma Mater  |
 | 18 Nov 2023  | Open House 2  |
 |   |   |

+\*Dates are subject to change. <br>
+\*\* Additional events and talks will be organised in consultation with the school after the 21st PRGS Exco takes office.
+Updates will be provided through Parents' Gateway.